tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

   - sql

 ---
-Changing exec to sp_executesql doesn&#8217;t provide any benefit if you are not using parameters correctly
+Changing exec to sp_executesql doesn't provide any benefit if you are not using parameters correctly

 I was looking through some code recently and noticed all these sp_executesql calls which did not use parameters correctly.